 The STAR program, which took effect in January 2013, is the result of legislative and other efforts to reform and modernize the smog check program.
 Under the STAR program, BAR certifies smog check stations that meet specified standards for stations and inspectors as "STAR stations."
 Some STAR stations are licensed only to perform tests, while others may perform both tests and repairs.
 BAR evaluates program data on a quarterly basis to ensure that stations continue to meet STAR standards.
-About 60% of all active smog stations have applied and been accepted into the STAR program.
+More than two-thirds of smog check stations are STAR certified.